 PPE will not be required to be worn within schools according to current occupational and public health guidance.
 However, for a limited number of staff, PPE will need to be used occasionally or constantly due to the nature of certain work activities or work areas.
-This might include roles such as:
+These might include roles such as:

-- Assisting with intimate care needs - Where a suspected case of COVID-19 is identified while the school is in operation

-Where staff are particularly vulnerable to infection but are not on the list of those categorised as people in very high risk groups, or may be living with those who are in the very high risk category.
+- · Performing intimate care - Where a suspected case of COVID-19 is identified while the school is in operation - Where staff are particularly vulnerable to infection but are not in the list of those categorised as people in very high risk groups, or may be living with people who are in a very high risk category.